Boku Betting Sites

 On the one hand, you will have a much simpler monthly bank statement.
-On ther other hand, the inability to see what you have spent until your phone bill arrives could lead to overspending.
+On the other hand, the inability to see what you have spent until your phone bill arrives could lead to overspending.

 Potential gripes may also include Boku’s comparatively low daily deposit limit.
-Or for those who like to take advantage of offers such as welcome bonus, casino bonus or collect free bets – Boku is also somewhat limiting.
+Or for those who like to take advantage of offers such as a welcome bonus, casino bonus or collect free bets – Boku is also somewhat limiting.

 It is a shame that you cannot make withdrawals using Boku.
-However, the most significant barrier that Boku must overcome is it’s lack of integration with leading betting sites.
+However, the most significant barrier that Boku must overcome is its lack of integration with leading betting sites.

 Boku sports betting sites are a rare find!
 Especially a Boku betting site that offers Boku as a direct payment method.

-For punters, will the availability of Boku as a payment method trump the availability of a player’s favourite betting markets, or offers such as free bet stakes, £20 in free bets credited or a free first bet?
+For punters, will the availability of Boku as a payment method trump the availability of a player’s favourite betting markets or offers such as free bet stakes, £20 in free bets credited or a free first bet?

-It doesn’t seem especially likely.
+It doesn’t seem likely.

 The Final Verdict

 As a fast and secure payment method, Boku is brilliant.